nusolar/training-f23/src/system/goals.md

 Python, like LISP, can run with a REPL, and, like the NASA team, we stand to benefit from accessing such an onboard REPL remotely.
-It would be a challenge to figure out to set this up over XBee devicess, but this project could be a lot of fun!
+It would be a challenge to figure out to set this up over XBee devices, but this project could be a lot of fun!

-### *Exploring timeseries data with machine learning* (🌱, 👥 1-5, 📅 3-18 weeks)
+### *Exploring time series data with machine learning* (🌱, 👥 1-5, 📅 3-18 weeks)
-Analyzing CAN traffic with machine learning models could provide interesting opportunites for racing stategy.
+Analyzing CAN traffic with machine learning models could provide interesting opportunities for racing strategy.
 Through this project, members interested in ML could explore how, if at all, we could use such models to optimize our decisions at a race.